hack-the-crisis-web/htc-web/src/pages/index.md

   of future challenges.
 These are the areas most likely to see the biggest
   changes:
 trackleadsDescription: >-
   Our track leads feel a strong sense of personal responsibility to help the world tackle this crisis.
 They’re here to inspire you to join the fight and pitch in with great solutions.
+timelineDescription: >-
+  Our track leads feel a strong sense of personal responsibility to help the world tackle this crisis.
+They’re here to inspire you to join the fight and pitch in with great solutions.